open-mmlab/mmflow/README.md

 - **The First Unified Framework for Optical Flow**

-  MMFlow is the first toolbox that provides a framework for unified implementation and evaluation of optical flow methods.
+  MMFlow is the first toolbox that provides a framework for unified implementation and evaluation of optical flow algorithms.

 - **Flexible and Modular Design**

-  We decompose the flow estimation framework into different components and one can build a new model easily and flexibly by combining different modules.
+  We decompose the flow estimation framework into different components, which make it much easy and flexible to build a new model by combining different modules.

 - **Plenty of Algorithms and Datasets Out of the Box**

-  The toolbox directly supports popular and contemporary optical flow methods, *e.g.* FlowNet, PWC-Net, RAFT, etc, and representative datasets, FlyingChairs, FlyingThings3D, Sintel, KITTI, etc.
+  The toolbox directly supports popular and contemporary optical flow models, *e.g.* FlowNet, PWC-Net, RAFT, etc, and representative datasets, FlyingChairs, FlyingThings3D, Sintel, KITTI, etc.

 ## License